coreyhaines/coreyhaines.github.io/_posts/2014-05-18-four-second-tests.markdown

 <aside class='callout highlight'>
 *Reminder* this is about half a second slower because Quicktime adds that when doing recording on my laptop.
 </aside>
-By emphasizing the separation of concerns between my business logic and the underlying persistence-layer or whole web framework, I can achieve a much nicer flow, a pretty good feedback cycle.
+By emphasizing the separation of concerns between my business logic and the underlying persistence-layer or whole web framework, I can keep myself much more in flow with even faster feedback cycles that don't make me feel like I'm waiting.

 Whether you write your tests first or your tests last, the feedback time is important.
 Let's look again at the "Plenty fast for a great feedback cycle!" run.